voldyman/hassio-addons/README.md

-# Stirling PDF Home Assistant Add-on
+# Home Assistant Add-on Repository

 ## Description

-Stirling PDF is a locally hosted web application for various PDF operations.
-This add-on allows you to run Stirling PDF directly within your Home Assistant instance.
+A repository of addons I use on my home server.

 ## Installation